ejagnes/flexible_switch_2ISP/README.md

 ## Coding language and compilers

 Codes were originally written to run on Intel Fortran compiler.
 For reproducibility the codes posted here were rewritten to run with GNU Fortran (gfortran; free).
 Plots are made with gnuplot.
+To run the code from this repository you need both GNU Fortran (gfortran) and Gnuplot installed on a linux machine.

 Figures in the original article were made with gnuplot and Inkscape.

 ### GNU Fortran